FuelLabs/sway/docs/src/reference/contributing_to_sway.md

 ## Building and setting up a development workspace

-See the Sway book's [Introduction](../introduction/index.md) for instructions on installing and setting up the Sway toolchain..
+See the [introduction](../introduction/index.md) section for instructions on installing and setting up the Sway toolchain..

 ## Getting the repository